mbernste/mbernste.github.io/_posts/2021-11-28-determinants.md

 Note that this is a [recursive definition](https://en.wikipedia.org/wiki/Recursive_definition) where the base case is a $2 \times 2$ matrix.

-Before digging into the full definition, let's just look at the $m > 2$ case and verify that this equation computes the area of the parallelogram formed by the matrix's columns.
+Before digging into the full definition, let's just look at the $m = 2$ case and verify that this equation computes the area of the parallelogram formed by the matrix's columns.
 Let's say we have a matrix

 $$\boldsymbol{A} := \begin{bmatrix}a & b \\ c & d\end{bmatrix}$$

-Then the area can be obtained by computing the area of the rectangle that encompasses the parallelogram and subtracting the areas of the triangles around it:
+Then we see that the area can be obtained by computing the area of the rectangle that encompasses the parallelogram and subtracting the areas of the triangles around it:

 <center><img src="https://raw.githubusercontent.com/mbernste/mbernste.github.io/master/images/TwoByTwoDeterminant.png" alt="drawing" width="700"/></center>